-

 Brief description

 A seborrhoeic keratosis is a common type of benign (harmless) skin lesion similar to a mole.
-A person may have multiple lesions and they may become more numerous with age.
+They tend to appear as people age and can vary in colour but are often scaly and raised.
+Seborrhoeic keratoses are often found on the face, chest, shoulders or back.
+A person may have multiple lesions.

 Confirming the diagnosis

 Diagnosis is usually made on the characteristic clinical appearance (appearing stuck on).
-Excision and histology may be required to differentiate from a melanoma in some cases.
+Excision and histology may be required to differentiate from a skin cancer in some cases.

 The relevant medical specialist is a dermatologist, but a specialist report will not generally be required.